csdurfee/csdurfee.github.io/content/hot-hand-pt2.md

 ## Simulating streaky and non-streaky players
 I coded up a simulation of a non-streaky player.
 When they have hit a minimum number of attempts in the game, if their shooting percentage goes above a certain level, they get a penalty.
 If it goes below a certain level, they get a boost.

 I was able to create results that look like NBA players in aggregate with an extremely simplified model.

-The parameters were arbitrarily chosen
+The parameters were arbitrarily chosen.
 By default, the thresholds are 20% and 80%, and the boost/penalty is 20%.
 So a 50% shooter who has taken at least 4 shots and is shooting 80% or better for the game will get their FG% knocked down to 30% till their game percentage drops below the threshold.
 Likewise if they hit 20% or less, they get a boost until they're over the threshold.

 I used the game level shooting statistics I got for the individual game-by-game analysis.
 I then replayed every shot in the NBA in the 2023-24 season using the simulated lukewarm player (and the actual fg% and number of shots attempted in each game).
 This is what I got: